 Get the latest news and events directly to your email inbox with Happening in Hillsboro email updates.

-Council Spotlight: Councilor Beach Pace
+City Council Spotlight: Councilor Beach Pace

 Council Experience: Beach was elected to the Hillsboro City Council in November 2018 and took office in January 2019.
 Her current term expires in January 2023.